Teach English online to adults

 Look Inwards before Teaching Outwards

-Just like the process for preparing for any job interview, ask yourself “what sets me apart from other teachers?”
+Like preparing for any job interview, ask yourself, “What sets me apart from other teachers?”
 Are you a retired mechanic that knows about cars?
 If so, put that in your profile and market yourself as teaching “English for Engineers”.
 Did you invest $100,000 into an arts MA in visual studies (*cough* *cough* me)?
-Consider marketing yourself as a tutor that specializes in helping foreign students apply to humanities doctorate programs.
+Consider marketing yourself as a tutor specializing in helping foreign students apply to humanities doctorate programs.

-Once you figure out what makes you special, apply to every company in order of pay.
+Once you determine what makes you special, apply to every company in order of pay.

 • English First